How To Live On Very Little Money: Extreme Frugality

 It’s only going to be disheartening and depressing at the other end.

 Getting a manicure every week isn’t good for your budget.
 To live on very little money, you need to work things around.
-Willingly put time and effort into DIY as much as possible.
+Willingly put time and effort and do it yourself as much as possible.

 For instance, if you love doing nails, buy yourself a couple of nail colors and a topcoat.
 Paint your nails at home.
-There are a lot of better quality affordable options available nowadays.
+There are so many good quality affordable options available nowadays.
 You can put the money (saved on manicures) in your credit card debt.

 Another thing is food.